Foxandxss/angular-tips/source/_posts/2013-08-04-consuming-services.markdown

 The problem doesn't lie in Angular, this is a common misunderstanding of how Javascript works.

-This is how some people thinks this is working:
+This is how some people think this is working:

 {% img /images/consumingservices/diag1.jpeg %}